shiv19/nativescript-static-ratingbar-demo/README.md

 ```

 ### Customizations
-You can use FontAWesome icons.
+You can use FontAwesome icons.
 Place to do this is in `ratings.js` file

 ### License
 MIT